 - Leaking from the Side – This leakage often comes from the location where the drain lines are connected to the side of the garbage disposal.
 In this case, try using a screwdriver to tighten the metal clamp that connects the lines from the disposal to the dishwasher.
 You can also go to the main drain line screws to tighten them, or you may need to replace the rubber gasket.

 How to Prevent Garbage Disposal Leaks in the Future

 Most homeowners are not excited about having to conduct any of the garbage disposal repair tasks.
 A better plan of action is to take the necessary steps to avoid problems in the first place.
 Providing regular maintenance for your disposal does not require a lot of time or effort, so take advantage of these tips to save yourself from the hassle of leaks:

-- Keep the cold water running when putting food down the disposal
+- Keep the cold water running when putting food down on the disposal

-- Follow the Do’s and Don’ts list for what you should and should not put down the disposal
+- Follow the Do’s and Don't list for what you should and should not put down the disposal

 - Stop once in a while to inspect the unit for cracks or small leaks

-For professional repairs of leaking garbage disposals and other under-sink plumbing leaks, reach out to your team of local plumbing experts at Mr. Rooter.
-Call (855) 982-2028 to schedule an appointment or request an estimate online today.
+For professional repairs of leaking garbage disposals and other under-sink plumbing leaks, reach out to your team of local plumbing experts at Mr. Rooter Plumbing.
+Call to schedule an appointment or request an estimate online today.